sunjeevs/AWS-Projects/Evolution-Elastic-Architecture/Stages/Stage 2 - Automate the Build using a Launch Template.md

 # STAGE 2B - Add Userdata

 At this point, the configuration required to build the instance needs to be added.
-Enter the user data below into the `User Data` box This is basically all of the commands entered in the previous stage individually.
+Enter the user data below into the `User Data` box.
+This is basically just all of the commands entered in the previous stage individually.

 ```
 #!/bin/bash -xe